jmfernandez/test-rdf4j/README.md

 # Testing RDF4J

-This is a test project, checking different RDF4J technologies and APIs, like SAIL Native triplestore (for persistence and better scalability) and RIO (for RDF/XML or OWL import).
+This is a test project, checking different RDF4J technologies and APIs, like SAIL Native triplestore (for persistence and better scalability), RIO (for RDF/XML or OWL import) and its SPARQL query capabilities over the native triplestore.

-In order to test it, you need Maven.
-To compile and test it, you have to clone it and run next commands:
+In order to test all of these, you need Maven to compile and assemble the project, once you have cloned it.
+Once cloned, you have to run next commands:

 ```bash
 mvn clean package appassembler:assemble